 March 2025 Update

-3D Preview, new products, improved color management, and more control per surface
+3D Preview, new products, better color management and more control per surface

-In March, we brought together many topics that share one thing in common: more flexibility with clearer processes at the same time.
-It was about better coordination with customers, more realistic representations, and being able to cleanly map complex products without making the designer more complicated.
+In March, we brought together many topics that share one thing above all: more flexibility while simultaneously making processes clearer.
+It was about better alignment with customers, more realistic representations, and being able to map complex products cleanly without making the Designer more complicated.

 3D Preview: Share designs without having to design yourself

-With the new 3D Previewer, a standalone product has gone live.
-The idea comes directly from everyday practice.
+The new 3D Previewer has gone live as its own product.
+The idea behind it comes directly from everyday use.
 Not every customer wants to design themselves.
-Some want professional design, others use the designer only to set a rough direction.
+Some want a professional design, others use the Designer only to suggest a rough direction.

-Your design team creates the final design from this and simply uploads it.
+Your design team creates the final design from this and uploads it easily.
 The design is automatically displayed on the 3D model.
-Within seconds, a link is created that you can share with the customer.
+In a few seconds, a link is created that you can share with your customer.

 The customer can view the product in 3D from all sides, rotate it, and get a real sense of how the design will look later.
 This makes feedback much more concrete and reduces misunderstandings.

 It's important that the 3D Previewer can be used flexibly.
-It can be integrated directly into the existing 3D Designer, so the same products work for both systems.
+It can be integrated directly into the existing 3D Designer so that the same products work for both systems.
 Alternatively, the 3D Previewer can also be used as a standalone product, completely independent of the Designer.

 Technically, an exported SVG is sufficient, for example from Adobe Illustrator.
 Upload, share link, done.
 Without additional coordination rounds or elaborate mockups.